jumanewton/jumanewton.github.io/_posts/2025-10-02-aiml-tech-advancements.md

 ### 1. Next-Generation Large Language Models (LLMs)
 - Models like **Qwen3, GPT-5, and Gemini Ultra** are setting new benchmarks in reasoning, efficiency, and multilingual understanding.
 - Smaller, domain-specific LLMs are gaining traction, offering **cost-effective deployment** without sacrificing accuracy.
+- GPU advancements and more computing power making the development and use of LLMs and genai faster.

 ### 2. Retrieval-Augmented Generation (RAG) at Scale
 - RAG pipelines have matured to handle **millions of documents with low latency**.